Integrated organic inference (IOI): A reconciliation of statistical paradigms: Defence and discussion of the theory

 However, let us take the opportunity to highlight two examples where the approximate compatibility of the full conditional densities in equation~(\ref{equ2}) appeared to be less good than what was seen to be generally the case in the examples of the type in question.
 First, in an example in Bowater~(2018a) where organic fiducial inference was applied to the problem of making post-data inferences about all the parameters of a bivariate normal distribution, a basic simulation study showed that the full conditional densities referred to in equation~(\ref{equ2}) were clearly incompatible.
 It could be argued, though, that the main reason for this was likely to be the fairly unsophisticated normality assumptions that were made as part of this application of the method of inference in question in order to approximate the full conditional fiducial densities for three of the five parameters concerned, these three parameters being, in particular, the two population variances and the correlation coefficient.
 Second, although in an example in Bowater~(2019a) where organic fiducial inference was used to make post-data inferences about all the parameters of a multinomial distribution, a justification was given as to why the full conditional densities in equation~(\ref{equ2}) should be at least approximately compatible, an additional (unreported) simulation study showed that in this example, the full conditional densities in question often may not have this desirable property if the number of trials (or in other words the number of observations) is very low and one or more of the categories over which the multinomial distribution is defined contain no observations.
 Nevertheless, the problem of making inferences about the parameters of a multinomial distribution on the basis of limited data of this type when, as in the example being referred to, there is assumed to be no or very little pre-data knowledge about the parameters concerned is generally a difficult problem to solve using any paradigm of inference, see for example Berger, Bernardo and Sun~(2015), and it is one that may well never have a completely satisfactory solution.

-Finally, with regard to making inferences about the parameters $\theta$ of any given sampling model, it is important to bear in mind that, even if the full conditional densities referred to in equation~(\ref{equ2}) fail to be at least approximately compatible, then nevertheless, as alluded to in Section~\ref{sec2}, they may well be considered as representing the best information that is available for constructing the most suitable post-data density function for the parameters concerned using the Gibbs sampling method outlined in this earlier section.
+Finally, with regard to making inferences about the parameters $\theta$ of any given sam\-pling model, it is important to bear in mind that, even if the full conditional densities re\-ferred to in equation~(\ref{equ2}) fail to be at least approximately compatible, then nevertheless, as alluded to in Section~\ref{sec2}, they may well be considered as representing the best information that is available for constructing the most suitable post-data density function for the parameters concerned using the Gibbs sampling method outlined in this earlier section.

 This concludes the discussion of the theory put forward in the present paper, i.e.\ integrated organic inference (IOI).
 It is hoped that it will be appreciated that this theory modifies, generalises and extends Fisherian inference, and naturally combines it with Bayesian inference in a way that constitutes a major advance on the level of sophistication of either of these two older schools of inference.